-1. The tank capacity is around 16 gallons.
+1. The tank capacity varies by model.
 Fill the water tank at the deck fill plate.
-You might want to use a white hose manufactured specifically for water tanks.
+You might want to use a white hose manufactured specifically for pressurized water.
 These hoses are available in 25, 50 and 100 foot increments at marinas, marine retailers, RV dealers and big box stores.
 They do not leave marks on the deck and do not carry a rubber odor.
-As you look into the deck fill you may see a vent hole.
-With this style fill plates once the tank is nearly full water will emerge from the vent hole and re-enter the fill.
+As you look into the deck fill you will see a vent hole.
+Once the tank is nearly full water will emerge from the vent hole and re-enter the fill.

 Shut the fill cap and line up the two dimples on the cap and fill plate to seal the system from foreign debris.
-You then can lock the cap by pressing on the side of the cap handle.

-2. At the helm switch panel activate the water system switch.
-This will energize the water pressure pump to send water from the water tank through the cold water lines terminating at the head faucet and transom shower.

-3. Open the cockpit sink faucet.
+- 2. At the helm switch panel activate the water system switch.
+This will energize the water pressure pump to send water from the water tank through the cold water lines terminating at the head faucet and transom shower. - 3.
+Open the head faucet.
 Water pressure should be present.
 Opening the faucet for a few seconds will purge any air in the system especially in cases where the fresh water tank has run out of water.
 When water is running at a faucet it is not unusual to hear the water pump activate as it is trying to build up the pressure required in the system.
-Soon after the faucet is turned off the fresh water pump sound will end indicating the water system is now up to specified system pressure.

-4. This entire water system is not meant for consumption (non-drinkable) and does not meet the requirements of the U.S. Public Health Drinking Water Standards.

-This label found at the optional head and transom shower is a reminder to passengers not to drink the water.
-It is for cleaning or rinsing purposes only.
+Soon after the faucet is turned off the fresh water pump sound will end indicating the water system is now up to specified system pressure. - 4.
+This entire water system is not meant for consumption (non-drinkable) and does not meet the requirements of the U.S. Public Health Drinking Water Standards.
+This symbol found at the optional head and transom shower is a reminder to passengers not to drink the water.
+It is for cleaning purposes only.